 The Z600 Automobile

-Optimism surrounded the car until March 11, 2006, when armed robbers raided the factory of Izuogu Motors taking with them the molds for the engine blocks and crank shaft, mudguards and other components.
+Optimism surrounded the car until March 11, 2006, when armed robbers raided the factory of Izuogu Motors taking with them the moulds for the engine blocks and crankshaft, mudguards and other components.
 This was a big setback for the project.
 Since then not much is known on the status of the car.